 Just take a walk along the shoreline and see what you can find!
 This beach is actually one of the best beaches in Puerto Rico for shelling.

-Also check out Playa Larga where you can commonly find conch shells.
+Also check out Playa Larga too where it’s pretty common to find conch shells.

 Natural La Zanja

-Another great place where you can go shelling in Puerto Rico is at Natural La Zanja, located on the northeastern most tip of Puerto Rico.
+Another great place for shelling is at Natural La Zanja which is located on the northeastern most tip of Puerto Rico.

 This area, which is part of the Las Cabezas de San Juan Nature Reserve, features a rugged coastline and a natural outdoor pool.

-You’ll find tons of seashells here.
-Expect to find nerites, limpets, cowries, conchs, murexes and more.
+You’ll find tons of seashells here including nerites, limpets, cowries, conchs, murexes and more.

 Check out the sorts of seashells you can find at Natural La Zanja in the video below: